Best Online Degrees in: Human Resource Management

 Upon the completion of a master’s degree program in human resource management, graduates should be able to find a position as a human resources manager when combined with an adequate amount of relatable experience.
 Graduates with a bachelor’s degree in human resource management should be eligible to find entry-level jobs within the field, depending on location and the economy.
 In most fields, human resource managers plan, direct, and coordinate all administrative functions of a company or organization.
 Employees will usually be called upon to consult with higher-level managers and executives on personnel and benefits planning, serve as the contact between an organization’s top management and its employees, and recruit, interview, and hire new staff.

-According the U.S. Bureau of Labor Statistics (BLS), the median annual income for human resource managers was $99,180 in 2010.
-The BLS also reported that salaries for other human resources professionals working in the field were $52,690 in 2010.
+According the U.S. Bureau of Labor Statistics (BLS), the median annual income for human resource managers was $99,180.
+The BLS also reported that salaries for other human resources professionals working in the field were $52,690.
 However, keep in mind that salaries can vary greatly based on the location of the job, the current economy, and the applicant’s amount of experience.